-As you know I’m in the middle of writing a book about stories and my new e-book (called Change the Story, Change Your Life) is all about how the stories we tell ourselves can keep us stuck or set us free.
+As you know I’m in the middle of writing a book about stories & there’s a chapter about how the stories we tell ourselves can keep us stuck or set us free.

 So you’d like to think I’d be on top of this, wouldn’t you?

 Well I’m sorry to disappoint you, but no.